bassam2003/Geospatial-Platform/README.md

-## How Geospatial-Platform is using SQL queries on Amazon Athena

-Geospatial-Platform  bundles the following steps
+### Geospatial-Platform  bundles the following steps

 1. Initiates a query execution
 2. Keeps checking until the query has finished executing